-I don’t know how many times a week I talk about the magic triad of marketing.
-Providing customers with 1. the right message, at 2. the right time, in 3. the right place.
-Personalised experiences give you tools to nail the first part, creating more relevant messaging.
+I don't know how many times a week I talk about the magic triad of marketing — providing customers with 1. the right message, at 2. the right time, in 3. the right place.
+Personalised experiences give you the tools to create more relevant messaging to nail the first part.

 We can personalise experiences in many ways.
-Personalisation online includes everything from adding customer names to welcome phrases in emails, to changing website content and design for every single visitor with help from artificial intelligence.
+Personalisation online includes everything from adding customer names to welcome phrases in emails to changing website content and design for every visitor with artificial intelligence help.
 The goal is often to increase customer engagement and conversions through improved relevance.

 In this post, I talk about both targeting and personalisation.
-And why it’s not the same thing, doing one without the other is hard.
+And why it's not the same thing, doing one without the other is hard.
 If you have personalised content, you need to target the right person.
 If you target a specific group, you often (but not always) do it to become more relevant to this group.
-This will turn into personalisation if you narrow your audience enough and change the content to suit them.
+This practice becomes personalisation if you narrow your audience enough and change the content to suit them.

 The current state of personalisation

-Netflix or Amazon are both using advanced personalisation.
+Netflix and Amazon are both using advanced personalisation.
 They select every item on display specifically for you, and it sometimes feels like they know you better than you know yourself.
-Looking at my Netflix recommendations is like looking directly into my brain, it reveals every little quirk I’m not talking about in public.
+Looking at my Netflix recommendations is like looking directly into my brain.
+It reveals every little peculiarity about me that I do not necessarily display publicly.

 Why personalisation needs careful thought

-While personalisation is a powerful marketing tactic, it is sometimes perceived as “creepy” by customers.
+While personalisation is a powerful marketing tactic, customers sometimes perceive it as "creepy".
 In the best of worlds, people like their personalised experiences.
-At times they might “only” get a bit uncomfortable.
+So at times, they might "only" get a bit uncomfortable.
 But personalised content can also be very unsuitable or even unethical.

-There will be a constant battle between personalisation and privacy, and it is essential for marketers to know a bit about the risks.
-I will discuss two types of content personalisation and online targeting situations that are more problematic than we might think at first – but there are of course many more.
+There will be a constant battle between personalisation and privacy, and marketers need to know a bit about the risks.
+I will discuss two types of content personalisation and online targeting situations that are more problematic than we might think at first – but there are, of course, many more.

 Many (most?) digital marketers use these methods today without knowing it is problematic.
-In this world of continuous consumer data collection, we need to discuss marketing tactics and marketing ethics – but we don’t.
-This blog post is far from a complete guide, but it might get your thoughts started.
+We need to discuss marketing tactics and ethics in this world of continuous consumer data collection, but we don't.
+So this blog post is far from a complete guide, but it might get your thoughts started.

 Targeting based on health data

 We give away a lot of health information online.
-Googling symptoms, looking for home cures, worrying about constant headaches or trying to break our bad habits.
+For example, we are googling symptoms, looking for home cures, worrying about constant headaches or trying to break our bad habits.
 Our online behaviour additionally gives away many cues about our mental health – how we interact with social media, for instance.

-Health issues are one of these things people don’t want others to know about, and we will find that targeted ads violate our integrity or are intrusive.
-While it is probably okay to communicate with parents around the pains of having sick kids in February, we should carefully make sure we don’t fall over.
+Health issues are one of these things people don't want others to know about, and we will find that targeted ads violate our integrity or are intrusive.
+So while it is probably okay to communicate with parents about the pains of having sick kids in February, we should carefully make sure we don't fall over.

 Retargeting users with health-related content

 Another issue that often appears is retargeting based on earlier shopping behaviours.
 But what if we spend some time looking at health advice, comparing medicine or googling back problems?
-If you have browsed around for self-help books, and all of a sudden get suggestions for all the other self-help books you should buy too.
+If you have browsed around for self-help books and suddenly get suggestions for all the other self-help books you should buy too.
 Or if you look for specific medical treatments or drugs and it follows you around the web for weeks, that is not very good marketing.

 Political opinion as targeting

-Using someone’s opinions for targeting is an ancient (well, sure) marketing tactic.
-It is not only about how someone is voting; political views include so much more.
+Using someone's opinions for targeting is an ancient (well, sure) marketing tactic.
+It is not only about voting; political views include so much more.

 Many niche opinions that might seem harmless to you is controversial or even illegal in parts of the world.
-People engaged in gay rights, pro-drugs or anti-abortion movements – might end up in unpleasant or even dangerous situations if their opinions get out.
-Maybe not in your context, but in theirs.
+For example, people engaged in gay rights, pro-drugs or anti-abortion movements – might end up in unpleasant or even dangerous situations if their opinions get out.
+Maybe not in your context, but theirs.

-With Facebook’s interest targeting, it was previously possible to target people with interest “Jew hater” or “How to Burn Jews”.
+With Facebook's interest targeting, it was previously possible to target people with interest "Jew hater" or "How to Burn Jews".
 And while Facebook took away these particular targeting options, many others are still there.
-You can target people based on ideology, such as liberal or conservative, or fans of a specific political party.
+For example, you can target people based on ideology, such as liberal or conservative, or fans of a specific political party.

-There are cases where targeted ads seem to have put people at risk, or in uncomfortable situations, both in online and offline contexts.
-For example, people do lose their jobs when their employers find their opinions inappropriate.
+There are cases where targeted ads seem to have put people at risk or uncomfortable situations, both in online and offline contexts.
+For example, people lose their jobs when their employers find their opinions inappropriate.

 Calculating the risk

-Giving someone’s political views away by showing them personalised content can lead to consequences we might not consider, or even understand when we do the targeting.
-These risks vary from market to market, but you are responsible for deciding what is okay and what is not.
+Giving someone's political views away by showing them personalised content can lead to consequences we might not consider or even understand when we do the targeting.
+Of course, these risks vary from market to market, but you are responsible for deciding what is okay and what is not.

 Often, when you do use someones political opinion for targeting, you are using it as a proxy to categorise people with a specific set of values, behaviours or traits.
 Using these traits directly is often more ethical, and it will make your marketing much more relevant to your customers.